 Bad Weather Morning at Kabashima…

 The conditions meant I could have left at 07:00 and had plenty of time to catch the morning’s action but it’s nice to know I didn’t miss anything by arriving late.

 There were many birds calling, but all were skulking until mid-morning when a few began to show.
-Of interest were Siberian Blue Robin (glimpsed in the undergrowth), Blue-and-white Flycatcher and Tristram’s Bunting.
-I decided to also check some of the fields around Nomo town (the main township in the area) and turned up a small flock of Chestnut-cheeked Starling as well as a Little Bunting (rare in Japan).
+Of interest were Siberian (glimpsed in the undergrowth), and Tristram’s Bunting.
+I decided to also check some of the fields around Nomo town (the main township in the area) and turned up a small flock of as well as a (rare in ).

-A nice Red-throated Pipit in breeding plumage was active in the fields but very flighty.
-Finally, as I was about to leave the area, a male Red-bellied Rock Thrush appeared beside my car with a centipede!
+A nice in breeding plumage was active in the fields but very flighty.
+Finally, as I was about to leave the area, a male Red-bellied appeared beside my car with a !
 It quickly disarmed the centipede by plying off its stingers before toying with it a bit more prior to flying off.

+Bad Weather Morning at Kabashima…